awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 **Considerations**
 + You cannot enable both least outstanding requests and slow start mode\.
 + If you enable sticky sessions, the routing algorithm of the target group is overridden after the initial target selection\.
-+ With HTTP/2, the load balancer converts the request to multiple HTTP/1\.1 requests, so least outstanding request treats each HTTP/2 request as multiple requests\.
++ When the load balancer supports HTTP/2 to targets that can only support HTTP/1\.1, it converts the request to multiple HTTP/1\.1 requests, so least outstanding request treats each HTTP/2 request as multiple requests\.
 + When you use least outstanding requests with WebSockets, the target is selected using least outstanding requests\.
 The load balancer creates a connection to this target and sends all messages over this connection\.

 ------